Melanomas can begin on normal skin or in existing moles.

 Possibly imiquimod, cryotherapy, or radiation therapy

-For tumors that have spread, immunotherapy, targeted therapy, or radiation therapy
+For tumors that have spread, immunotherapy, targeted therapy, chemotherapy, or radiation therapy

 Doctors treat melanomas by cutting them out (sometimes using Mohs microscopically controlled surgery Mohs Microscopically Controlled Surgery ), taking a border of almost ½ inch (1 centimeter) or more of skin around the tumor.